A tasty little sweet and crunchy treat.

 - 1 tsp vanilla extract (or any flavor you like)

-Bake at 225F for about an hour.
-Then, just turn off the oven and let them sit there.
-Don’t open the oven.
-Allow the cookies to cool for at least an hour or two.
-Sometimes I will wait the night out then I know they are dried and ready to be transferred into an air tight container.
+After the bake, I will sometimes wait the night out and leave them in the oven.
+Then I know they are dried and ready to be transferred into an air tight container.
 They should come clean off the parchment.
-An easy test to see if they are done: eat one 🙂
+An easy test to see if they are done: eat one 🙂 Yeah, eat one.
+Shove it in your mouth and say “yum”.

 Make sure the bowl is grease free.
 Your eggs may not whip up stiff enough if there is a bit of grease.